Cleaning Tips, Guides & Resources

 Remove Rotten/Expired Foods

 More often than not, the culprit behind a bad smell in your fridge is either in the form of rotten food or a product that has expired.
 We are all guilty of storing food/leftovers in the fridge for longer than they should be, thus leading to spoilage and wastage.
 For these reasons, it is advisable to check the contents of your fridge weekly or bi-weekly, and dispose of any foods/products that are past their date of consumption.
-From rotting leafy greens to leftovers that are growing mould or mildew; the longer you keep these foods in your fridge, the more foul they will smell.
+From rotting leafy greens, and expired fish which leaves a lingering fishy smell to leftovers that are growing mould or mildew; the longer you keep these foods in your fridge, the more foul they will smell.

 Deep Clean Your Fridge